BrandynHamilton/ccip-terminal/README.md

-# `usdc-transfer` Documentation
+# `ccip-transfer` Documentation

-**usdc-transfer** is a Python package and CLI for managing cross-chain USDC transfers using Chainlink CCIP.
+**ccip-transfer** is a Python package and CLI for managing cross-chain USDC transfers using Chainlink CCIP.
 It can be thought as a self-custodial bridge; it supports batch transfers, fiat onramps, scheduled jobs, CCIP status monitoring, and address book utilities.

 ## Installation